5 Benefits of a Switch to Wire Welding Processes in Pipe Welding | MillerWelds

 4. Eliminate back purge

-Using RMD instead of TIG welding for the root pass on stainless steel and chrome pipe welds may allow operations to eliminate the back-purge process.
-A back purging provides gas shielding on the back side of the joint while welding, but it adds significant time and money to the process.
+Using RMD instead of TIG for the root pass on stainless steel and chrome pipe welds may allow operations to eliminate the back-purge process.
+Back purging provides gas shielding on the back side of the joint while welding, but it adds significant time and money to the process.

-The back purge can require 20 to 30 minutes each time, depending on the pipe size, to set up the argon shielding gas and tape the pipe ends for purging.
+It can require 20 to 30 minutes each time, depending on pipe size, to set up the argon shielding gas and tape the pipe ends for purging.
 In addition, the argon gas used for back purging adds to consumable costs.
 Back purging can also introduce safety hazards to operators who can be overcome by the argon gas and suffer inert gas asphyxia.
 Eliminating back purge saves time and money and reduces the risks involved with the process.

 With RMD, welders can more easily control the weld puddle, welding speeds and heat input.
 A lower heat input allows the weld puddle to freeze faster.
-All of these factors combine to result in a less turbulent weld puddle and smoother shielding gas flow, which allows the gas to push through the open root and protect the back side of the weld from sugaring, or contamination.
-Because the puddle freezes so quickly in the RMD process, such gas coverage is only needed for a short time — eliminating the need for a back purge.
+All of these factors combine to result in a less turbulent weld puddle and smoother shielding gas flow.
+This allows the gas to push through the open root and protect the weld's back side from sugaring, or contamination.
+Because the puddle freezes so quickly in the RMD process, such gas coverage is only needed for a short time — eliminating the need for back purging.

 5. Train new welders faster

-Compared to stick and TIG welding, wire-fed processes like RMD are generally easier to learn and use, so welders can be trained in a shorter time.
+Compared to stick and TIG welding, wire-fed processes like RMD are generally easier to learn and use, reducing training time.

 Save time and money with a welding switch

-Making a change to the welding process can deliver big rewards for pipe welding, both in the shop and in the field.
+A welding process change can deliver big rewards for pipe welding, both in the shop and in the field.
 An advanced wire process like RMD can help operations improve productivity, train welders faster and produce high-quality welds — saving time and money in the long run.
 Want to learn more about RMD and how to use it?
 Learn more here.

 Published: